Selling a city: arts and culture copywriting

 The Spark is all for building confidence among performers and audiences.
 For children, the work is as thought-provoking as it’s fun.
 It raises aspirations, boosts health and wellbeing, and helps develop emotional intelligence.
 The gasps of delight are a bonus – a sure sign they’ll be coming back for more.

 Leicester has undergone a cultural renaissance.
 During the most recent round of Arts Council funding, its arts organisations earned a bigger increase in funding than any other city in the UK – roughly four times the national average.
 To raise the city’s cultural profile and encourage incoming investment, the city council invited pitches from design agencies to produce a celebratory document that they described as a prospectus.

-The delightful people at Creative Triangle asked us to be their copywriting pitch partner.
-We put some arts and culture copywriting ideas together, dressed up sharp, and helped them win the face-to-face pitch.
+The delightful people at Creative Triangle asked me to be their copywriting pitch partner.
+I put some arts and culture copywriting ideas together, dressed up sharp, and helped them win the face-to-face pitch.
 The brief was to communicate surprise at the breadth, quality, and international reach of Leicester’s artistic output.
 That was enough to set the tone, construct a questionnaire for the 19 featured organisations, and do the background research into the organisations, the thematic pages, and Leicester’s cultural history.

 The finished piece is refreshingly non-corporate.
 The council gave me a free hand to develop a cultural copywriting style that would appeal to all audiences, from people considering Leicester for a night out to CEOs of organisations wanting to relocate to the city.
 I even drafted the Mayor’s foreword, which he approved without change.